 Wassail Night Video

-For an idea of what a Dundarave Festival of Lights event looks like, check out the following video.
-It shows scenes of Wassail & Bonfire Night from 2021.
+Check out the following video for an idea of what a Dundarave Festival of Lights event looks like.
+The video shows scenes of Wassail & Bonfire Night from 2021.

-In the video you’ll see the decorated Christmas trees.
-The tent you’ll see in the distance is where the live entertainment takes place.
+You’ll see the decorated Christmas trees.
+The tent filmed in the distance is where the live entertainment takes place.
 There isn’t always a bonfire at the events – just at the final event – on Wassail Night.
 There is, however, live music under the tented area on the first three or so Saturdays in December.

 Also in the Area